-VIRTUAL SCHOOL
+VIRTUAL SCHOOL & COURSE ACCESS

-Virtual schooling is done completely online.
+Virtual school refers to online learning.
 Students are able to talk to teachers and peers over the internet.
-In some states, virtual learning is funded as a public school alternative.
+Course Access allows students to take courses not offered by their school.

-Virtual options work well for students who have little access to other choices, such as those in rural communities.
+These options work well for students who have little access to other choices, such as those in rural communities.